echoix/jtsage-datebox/src/js/README.md

 Core:
  * baseObject.js - Base widget object
  * autoInit.js - Auto enhance for data-role on a page
- * widgetBinding.js - Used only in the test enviroment
+ * widgetBinding.js - Used only in the test environment

 Libraries:
  * dateEnhance.js - Enhance JavaScript date object